elastic/kibana/src/plugins/profiling/INTERNALS.md

 Here is a basic description of the response format:

-* Each object in the `facts` list represents a node in the flamegraph
+* Each object in the `leaves` list represents a leaf node in the flamegraph
 * `id` represents the name of the flamegraph node
 * `value` represents the number of samples for that node
 * `depth` represents the depth of the node in the flamegraph, starting from zero